Rakuten-MTSD-PAIS/git-repositories/README.md

   - All the necessary information are fetched properly in the user screen
   - Repository is marked as bookmark properly
   - List is updated after changing the bookmark status of a repository

+## How to contribute
+1. Clone (not fork) this repository
+2. Create a new branch for your work
+3. Do the changes you want
+4. Push your branch and changes to a public repository as a standalone repository

+**Please do not fork the this repository, and do not raise a pull request to this repo.**